 Marathon runners aren’t afraid of the dark.

 We’ll have aid stations about every 1.5 miles along the course.
-GU Energy Gel at two places on the Marathon course.
+Clif Shots Energy Gel at two places on the Marathon course.
 And, of course, what kind of a marathon would it be without some petroleum jelly along the way?
 PORTAJOHNS at every aid station.
 We’ll make sure you’re well hydrated and well lubed!
 ALSO Metro Health has each aid station staffed with qualified medical personnel.
 You know REAL DOCTORS AND NURSES.

 You mean there really are stupid questions?